 Fishing -Scheduled and open fishing will be available during your stay.
 There will be an award for the biggest fish caught given out each week.
-Adults must follow Pennsylvania fishing laws regarding licenses.
+A valid Pennsylvania fishing license is required of persons age 16 and over to fish or angle for any species of fish.
+The license must be upon your person and provided upon the request of an officer.